arduino/docs-content/contribution-templates/how-to/how-to-template.md

 ---
-title: 'Nugget Template'
+title: 'How To Template'
-description: 'This is the template for creating a nugget for the Arduino Documentation website.'
+description: 'This is the template for creating a How To article for the Arduino Documentation website.'
 tags:
   - tutorial
 author: 'Arduino'